HeZhang1994/hypergraph-matching/README.md

 2. Specify parameters (`distRatio`, `imresizerate1` and `imresizerate2`) in `run_matching.m` (see comments).

-3. Run `run_matching.m` to match key points in pairs of multi-source images via hyper-graph matching.
+3. Run `run_matching.m` to match key points of multi-source images via hypergraph matching.

 Notes:

 - Tuning `distRatio` to larger value in [0, 1] will generate more key points and lead to lower matching speed.

-- The running time does not include establishing hyper-graphs and calculating the weight of hyper-edges.
+- The running time does not include establishing hypergraphs and calculating the weight of edges.

 ## Citation